 Campus Bike Rental.
 The UC Davis campus is one of the largest in the University of California system (5,300 acres).
 The UC Davis Bike Barn offers rental bicycles to help speed your navigation around campus.
 Located in downtown Davis, Ken's Bike & Ski also offers bike rentals on a weekly basis, with extended business hours, including Saturday and Sunday.

 Internet Access.
 Postharvest Short Course participants will be provided access to a non-secured campus guest wireless account.
 The UC Davis campus has a number of wireless hot spots, including the ARC where we'll be meeting the first week, as well as the Segundo Dining Commons, the Memorial Union, and Shields Library.

 Parking.
-Daily campus parking permits cost $9/day and during the first week the permits may be purchased at kiosks near the entrance of the parking lot.
+A valid UC Davis parking permit is required to park on campus.
+Daily permits may be purchased for $10 at kiosks near the entrance of the parking lot.
 Please notify the registration coordinator if you will be parking a vehicle on campus during the week of the field tour.